Skip to main content

 Meanwhile, automation and self-service functions remain areas for growth at most organizations, with 62% and 63% reporting low levels of maturity in these ITSM spheres, respectively.
 Achieving higher levels of maturity across the entire range will require organizations to address several challenges along the way.
 The study shows that some of the heaviest burdens ITSM programs face come by way of poorly optimized ITSM technology

-While management issues like a lack of resources or the inability to build a culture that drives self-service adoption, certainly plague at least a quarter to a third of organizations, the biggest issues are platform-related.
+While management issues like a lack of resources or the inability to build a culture that drives self-service adoption certainly plague at least a quarter to a third of organizations, the biggest issues are platform-related.
 Tops among them are the heavy reliance on IT to administer the system, which was named by 44% of respondents, followed closely by a lack of automation, which was named by 41% of organizations.
 Additionally, 36% of organizations said one of their biggest challenges was integration and workflow management, yet another platform-related issue.

 Why Integration and Automation Matters for ITSM Software